johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 > **Note:** Indeed, the utility of this marker protocol is rather limited... however we feel it would be nice, and relatively cost-free to introduce this type as a _marker_ protocol because of the zero runtime overhead of it, and the added logical binding of actors in a common type hierarchy.
 >
-> The authors of the proposal could be convienced either way about this type though, and we welcome feedback from the community about it.
+> The authors of the proposal could be convinced either way about this type though, and we welcome feedback from the community about it.

 #### Progressive Disclosure towards Distributed Actors

 The introduction of `distributed actor` is purely incremental, and does not imply any changes to the local programming model as defined by `actor`.
 However, once developers understand "share nothing" and "all communications are done through asynchronous functions (messages)", it is relatively simple to map the same understanding onto the distributed setting.
+Naturally, a distributed system carries many inherent complexities with it (e.g. message delivery reliability), but the general way of thinking about it in terms of actors remains the same, which we believe is a crucial and valuable aspect of the design and has been proven by other distributed actor implementations in other languages.

-None of the distributed systems aspects of distributed actors leaks through to local-only actors.
+None of the distributed systems aspects of distributed actors leak through to local-only actors.
 Developers who do not wish to use distributed actors may simply ignore them.

 Developers who first encounter `distributed actor` in some API beyond their control can more easily learn about it if they have already seen actors in other parts of their programs, since the same mental model applies to distributed as well as local-only actors.
-The big difference is the inclusion of serialization and networking, but it can be quickly understood with the general "it will be slower than a local call" intuition.
-This is no different from having _some_ asynchronous functions performing "very heavy" work (like sending HTTP requests by calling `httpClient.post(<file upload>)`) while some other asynchronous functions are relatively fast--developers always need to reason about _what_ a function does in any case to understand performance characteristics.
+The big difference is the inclusion of serialization and networking.
+A good first intuition is that such calls will be "slow" as they are going to be performed over the network -- this is no different from having _some_ asynchronous functions performing "very heavy" work (like sending HTTP requests by calling `httpClient.post(<file upload>)`) while some other asynchronous functions are relatively fast--developers always need to reason about _what_ a function does in any case to understand performance characteristics.

-Swift's Distributed Actors help because we can explicitly mark such network interaction heavy objects as `distributed actor`s, and therefore we know that distributed functions are going to use e.g. networking, so invoking them repeatedly in loops may not be the best idea.
-Xcode and other IDEs can make use of this static information to e.g. highlight distributed actor functions, helping developers understand where exactly networking costs are to be expected.
+Swift's distributed actors help because we can explicitly mark such network interaction heavy objects as `distributed actor`s, and therefore we know that distributed functions are going to use e.g. networking, so invoking them repeatedly in loops may not be the best idea.
+This is also the reason we are not interested in exposing distributed properties, because it would encourage distributed anti-patterns where the operations end up way too fine-grained and multi-call, rather than collapsing them into larger functions which perform a given request atomically.

+Thanks to distributed actors and functions being expressed in the type system, it is also relatively simple for IDEs to e.g. highlight distributed actor functions, helping developers understand where exactly networking costs are to be expected.
+This is an improvement over today's world, where any function could technically perform network calls, and we are not able to easily notice it and may cause silly `N+1` operation mistakes by putting heavy network calls in the middle of a tight loop.

 ### Distributed Actor initialization

 #### Local initializers

-All `distributed actors` have a synthesized required designated initializer that accepts an `ActorTransport`.
+All `distributed actors` have a synthesized designated initializer that accepts an `ActorTransport`: `init(transport:)`

 Every instantiation of a local distributed actor must call this initializer, which in turn performs lifecycle interactions with the transport, initializing the actor's `id` and `transport` properties.

-> **Note:** We could potentially discuss if rather we would want to store `ActorIdentity` which would keep a reference to the transport it was created from.
-The general idea of an address and transport though remain crucial to the entire design, regardless if we decide to store them slightly differently or not.

 This initializer contains synthesized lifecycle interactions with the passed in transport.
 A simplified outline of the synthesized initializer code is shown below: